 You may not be on campus yet, but there are still things you need to do to get ready for college.
 Use this handy checklist to make sure you've got your bases covered before you get here.

-- Housing Information Form: Along with paying the enrollment fee, all students must fill out this form at puc.edu/housingform.
+- Housing Information Form: All students must fill out this form at puc.edu/housingform.
 Residence hall students, this is where you can tell us about your hall and roommate preferences so we can make the perfect match.

-- Off-Campus Housing: If you plan to live off campus, see puc.edu/housing to check eligibility and to fill out the required forms, which you’ll need to submit to Student Services.
+- Off-Campus Housing: If you plan to live off campus, see puc.edu/housing to check eligibility and to fill out the required forms, which you'll need to submit to Student & Spiritual Life.

-- WebAdvisor: Create your WebAdvisor account at accounts.puc.edu.
-WebAdvisor is the program you'll use to register for classes, check grades, and communicate with your advisor.
+- Flashlight Student Planning: Create your account at accounts.puc.edu.
+Flashlight is the program you'll use to register for classes, check grades, and communicate with your advisor.

 - Health Insurance: All students are required to carry their own primary insurance plan which must provide access to a provider network in the Napa area.
-Any student with an existing medical insurance plan must go to the Aetna waiver site at puc.edu/student-insurance and waive out of the Aetna Insurance plan or PUC will automatically charge the Aetna Insurance Plan to your student account by the first day of school.
+Any student with an existing medical insurance plan must go to the Aetna waiver site at puc.edu/student-insurance.
+Waiver/enrollment period is August 28 through October 7, so students wouldn’t be charged until after the period closes.

 - Financial Clearance: Get all your financial paperwork finished up by working with Student Financial Services.
-Don’t wait too long—if this isn’t completed by 4:30 p.m. on the second day of class, your registration will be cancelled.
-Call 800-862-7080, option 1 for more information.
+Don't wait too long—if this isn't completed by 4:30 p.m. on the second day of class, your registration will be cancelled.
+Call 800-862-7080 for more information.

 - Cell Phones: While the college does not provide cell phone service, you may find local cell providers at http://www.cellreception.com.
 Verizon Wireless has a tower on campus and therefore provides the best coverage.
 Cell coverage can be limited in some areas of campus due to the campus environment, and location, topology.
 The college's wireless network supports wi-fi enabled smartphones and tablets.